RIG-AI/RIG_AI/README.md

 While the site claims fairness through hashing, QMS uncovers potential patterns by:
 - Converting seeds into large integers
-- Leveraging a *fictional* quantum Fourier transform
+- Leveraging a quantum Fourier transform
 - Applying *Markov weighting* to finalize a “score” per row and column
 - Outputting two “best” columns for the user

 The results are **deterministic**: the **same inputs** yield the **same outputs**.
 No hidden randomness exists in this code.
-If the gambling system is flawed, QMS might exploit that vulnerability; if not, it’s still a fascinating demonstration of advanced math illusions.
+If the gambling system is flawed, QMS will exploit that vulnerability.

 ---